-Today we’re looking at some of the best and highest-rated deck-builders on the market to see what they’re all about.
+Today, we’re looking at some of the best deck-building board games on the market to see what they’re all about.

 Dominion was the first game of its kind and the original deck-building game.